The low-impact “Hen House” on the Isle of Skye | Rural Design

 Inside the door is a small entry hall.
 Just off the hall are separate bathing and toilet rooms, the latter housing a composting toilet.
 A few steps to the right brings you into the main living space with its soaring ceiling.
 There is a single-wall kitchen at the entrance side and a window wall reaching up one and a half stories at the far side.
 The ceiling slopes up from the window wall to a mezzanine loft overlooking the living space.

-The interior has a very rugged and casual feel, in large part due to the use of oriented strand board (OSB) as the interior finish on the outside walls.
+The interior has a very rugged and casual feel, in large part due to the use of oriented strand board (OSB) as the interior finish for the outside walls.
 OSB is a common construction material that is normally covered up by siding or other finish materials.
-We’ve come across a few residential projects that used OSB for the inside finish and have not liked it.
-The Hen House is the first use of OSB that looks pretty good to my eye.
-That may be because the OSB they used seems to have an especially even tone, or because the OSB is balanced by the white interior walls and the artwork and other splashes of color throughout the house.
+We’ve come across a few residential projects that used OSB for the inside finish and have not cared for it, but it seems to work in the Hen House.
+That may be because the OSB they used has an especially even tone, or because the OSB is balanced by the white interior walls and the artwork and other splashes of color throughout the house.

 In keeping with the utilitarian appearance of the OSB, the electrical switches and outlets were surface-mounted rather than recessed into the walls (see the photo of the stairs for examples) and the wood floors have a distressed appearance.
 This is a small house where you wouldn’t feel obliged to remove your boots before entering.